Hashir-Jamil/LongBox/LOG.md

     Hashir & Ahan: setup hibernate to postgresql connection & created database connection + basic queries to test if it works Group Meeting (Ahan, Ali, Hashir, Oscar, Eric): Spoke with Prof. Hemmati about imbalanced github contribution problem and followed up with group meeting to reorganize teamwork.
 	Oscar: Reorganized layout of profile page with future features in mind and added comics reading and comics finished stat.
+    Ali: Initiated development on the Favorite Collection Comic Book feature, laying the groundwork for its implementation.

 ## Thursday, February 22nd, 2024